-Maine Township offers Dual Credit/Dual Enrollment courses in partnership with multiple colleges and universities including Oakton Community College (OCC), Harper College, and the Illinois Institute of Technology.
+Maine Township offers Dual Credit/Dual Enrollment courses in partnership with multiple colleges and universities including Oakton Community College (OCC), Eastern Illinois University, Harper College, and the Illinois Institute of Technology.
 Dual Credit/Dual Enrollment courses provide students with an opportunity to study college level courses offered through official agreements between Maine Township High School District 207 and partner colleges, universities, and post-secondary institutions.

-Frequently Asked Questions
+Frequently Asked Questions (FAQ):

 What is Dual Credit?